Pylons/pyramid/docs/designdefense.rst

 This declaration associates a :term:`view` with a route pattern.

-All :mod:`repoze.bfg` declarations are singleton tags, unlike many other XML configuration systems.
+All :mod:`pyramid` declarations are singleton tags, unlike many other XML configuration systems.
 No XML *values* in ZCML are meaningful; it's always just XML tags and attributes.
-So in the very common case it's not really very much different than an otherwise "flat" configuration format like ``.ini``, except a developer can *create* a directive that requires nesting (none of these exist in :mod:`repoze.bfg` itself), and multiple "sections" can exist with the same "name" (e.g. two ``<route>`` declarations) must be able to exist simultaneously.
+So in the very common case it's not really very much different than an otherwise "flat" configuration format like ``.ini``, except a developer can *create* a directive that requires nesting (none of these exist in :mod:`pyramid` itself), and multiple "sections" can exist with the same "name" (e.g. two ``<route>`` declarations) must be able to exist simultaneously.

 You might think some other configuration file format would be better.
 But all configuration formats suck in one way or another.
-I personally don't think any of our lives would be markedly better if the declarative configuration format used by :mod:`repoze.bfg` were YAML, JSON, or INI.
+I personally don't think any of our lives would be markedly better if the declarative configuration format used by :mod:`pyramid` were YAML, JSON, or INI.
 It's all just plumbing that you mostly cut and paste once you've progressed 30 minutes into your first project.
 Folks who tend to agitate for another configuration file format are